 Not necessary for this item

-(2016).Antibiotic resistance in Red Sea brine pools [Master’s thesis, the American University in Cairo].
+(2016).Antibiotic resistance in Red Sea brine pools [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Elbehery, Ali Hassan Ali.
 Antibiotic resistance in Red Sea brine pools.
 2016.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.